 At times like this, my mind gets filled with more nonsense than love.
 At times like this, I put everything else aside and make my relationship with myself a top priority.

 I hope that I can share with you a few things I’ve learned about churning self-doubt into self-awareness, self-love, and self-confidence.

 I also hope that, in reading this, you get an even more important message: you’re not alone and I’m just like you.
-All teachers are.
 All people are.